cs-uob/COMS10012/exercises/posix/src/act2/git2.md

     master pushes to master (up to date)
 ```

-The bits about `master` are to do with branches, which we will discuss in another activity.
+The bits about `master` are to do with branches, which we will discuss in another activity. _You might see `main` instead of master, in which case please use `main` instead of `master` from now on.

 |||advanced
 You can have several remotes with different names - for example if you fork (create your own copy of someone else's repository) then you get the original one as a second remote named _upstream_, so you can share changes back with them - this is the way you create new content for the [CSS website](https://cssbristol.co.uk) for example.